Agar Agar, a sulphite free gelatine substitute, e.g. Gold Cup powder from health food stores – thanks to Llewellyn

 Breadcrumbs, None (make your own from failsafe bread or use plain Crumb products e.g. Orgran wheat free All Purpose Crumbs, Casalare Rice Crumbs (any commercial crumbed products almost certainly contain a mix of artificial colours, annatto 160b, preservative 282, MSG and/or natural flavourings with salicylates and glutamates)

-Breakfast cereals Rolled oats (no additives or flavours, traditional or quick, e.g. Uncle Toby’s, Home Brand) • Kellogg’s Rice Bubbles, Rice Bran • All Bran, Special K, Uncle Toby’s Weeties, Sanitarium Weet-Bix and other plain additive-free wholewheat-based cereals • puffed rice, millet, amaranth, buckwheat, quinoa cereals e.g. Good Morning, Lotus, Olive Green Organics, many other brands, serving suggestion: mix puffed grains together with pure maple syrup and milk or milk substitute Warning some people with food intolerance including many children with behavior problems or irritable bowel symptoms do better on refined products such as rice bubbles and white bread than on wholegrain products
+Breakfast cereals Rolled oats (no additives or flavours, traditional or quick, e.g. Uncle Toby’s, Home Brand) • Kellogg’s Rice Bubbles, Rice Bran • All Bran, Special K, Uncle Toby’s Weeties, Sanitarium Weet-Bix (does contain raw sugar but listed as OK by RPAH) and other plain additive-free wholewheat-based cereals • puffed rice, millet, amaranth, buckwheat, quinoa cereals e.g. Good Morning, Lotus, Olive Green Organics, many other brands, serving suggestion: mix puffed grains together with pure maple syrup and milk or milk substitute Warning some people with food intolerance including many children with behavior problems or irritable bowel symptoms do better on refined products such as rice bubbles and white bread than on wholegrain products

 Brown sugar (light, not raw, no molasses for colouring)